pyeve/eve-demo/README.rst

     </response>

 We requested XML this time.
 API responses will be rendered in JSON or XML, with JSON being the default, depending on the requested mime-type.
-This behavior is provided automatically by any EVe-powered API.
+Again, this behavior is provided by any Eve-powered API.

 Resource Endpoints
 ------------------
-Besides the API homepage (the entry point), we can of course send requests to resource endpoints.
-We learned from the previous request that there's a ``people`` resource available:
+We can of course send requests to resource endpoints.
+We just learned, with the previous request, that there's a ``people`` resource available:

 ::